sanchitdilipjain/aws-reinvent-2021-updates/docs/s3-intelligent-tiering.md

 **What is Amazon Simple Storage Service (S3)?**
 - Amazon S3 is one of the main building blocks of AWS.
 It's advertised as" infinitely scaling" storage.
 It's widely popular and deserves its section
 - S3 provides unlimited storage space and works on the pay-as-you-use model.
 Service rates get cheaper as the usage volume increases
 - Amazon S3 allows people to store objects (files) in "buckets" (directories).
-S3 resources e.g., buckets and objects are private by default
+S3 resources, e.g., buckets and objects, are private by default

 **What are different storage classes?**
 - Amazon S3 offers a range of storage classes that you can choose from based on your workloads' data access, resiliency, and cost requirements.